microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"recType"`

-The recType is the endpoint of a data flow in the data lake, the name underwhich your data is stored.
-[You can learn more about recTypes here.](/docs/2/technical/api/api-collection/#api-standards)
+The recType is a notation that describes the format of the data.
+It is used to direct the flow of processing throughout the Smart Network.
+It is the most important tag used in the storage and retrieval of information in the Microshare® system. recTypes that begin with io.microshare are using a canonical JSON format that is managed by Microshare® .
+You will find these canonical formats described here.
+You can learn more about [recTypes here](.//docs/2/technical/api/api-collection/#api-standards).

 * `"tstamp"`